havrydotdev/havrydotdev/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ???
-- 🌱 I’m currently learning Java, SQL, JUnit, Hibernate
+- 🌱 I’m currently learning kotlin, ktor, java, spring
 - 📫 How to reach me: discord - chubapupik#5252